-After the survey, the evaluation team holds the second study meeting with MOFA and JICA, where the team makes a report on the survey results they have at that point, presents a draft evaluation report (outline) based on the results of the surveys and analysis, describes their policy for preparing the report, and asks for relevant parties' opinions.
+After the survey, the second study meeting by MOFA, JICA and the evaluation team is held, where the team reports on the survey results they have at that point, presents a draft evaluation report (outline) based on the results of the surveys and analysis, describes their policy for preparing the report, and asks for relevant parties' opinions.
 The outline includes key points, directions, etc. of evaluation results and recommendations, written based on the survey results the team has at that point.
+In particular, with regard to the rating, from the perspective of enhancing transparency of the evaluation results, it should be clearly stated what process was used to arrive at the rating decision.
+For example, in the case of "relevance of policies," an outline could explain what verification items were rated, and then each item was weighted, based on which an overall judgment was made.